 This is where the two sides met.
 And on the twenty-fourth of June, 1948, the Communists chose to blockade the western part of the city.
 They cut off food and supplies to more than two million Germans in an effort to extinguish the last flame of freedom in Berlin.

 The size of our forces was no match for the much larger Soviet Army.
 And yet retreat would have allowed Communism to march across Europe.
 Where the last war had ended, another World War could have easily begun.
 All that stood in the way was Berlin.
+And that’s when the airlift began – when the largest and most unlikely rescue in history brought food and hope to the people of this city.

 The odds were stacked against success.
 In the winter, a heavy fog filled the sky above, and many planes were forced to turn back without dropping off the needed supplies.
 The streets where we stand were filled with hungry families who had no comfort from the cold.